Generic Name: ketorolac tromethamine

 When ketorolac tromethamine is administered with aspirin, its protein binding is reduced, although the clearance of free ketorolac tromethamine is not altered.
 The clinical significance of this interaction is not known; however, as with other NSAIDs, concomitant administration of ketorolac tromethamine and aspirin is not generally recommended because of the potential of increased adverse effects.

-Clinical studies, as well as postmarketing observations, have shown that ketorolac tromethamine can reduce the natriuretic effect of furosemide and thiazides in some patients.
-This response has been attributed to inhibition of renal prostaglandin synthesis.
+Clinical studies, as well as postmarketing observations, have shown that ketorolac tromethamine can reduce the natiuretic effect of furosemide and thiazides in some patients.
+This response has been attributed to inhibition of renal postaglandin synthesis.
 During concomitant therapy with NSAIDs, the patient should be observed closely for signs of renal failure (see WARNINGS - Renal Effects), as well as to assure diuretic efficacy.

 NSAIDs have produced an elevation of plasma lithium levels and a reduction in renal lithium clearance.
 The mean minimum lithium concentration increased 15% and the renal clearance was decreased by approximately 20%.
 These effects have been attributed to inhibition of renal prostaglandin synthesis by the NSAID.
-Thus, when NSAIDs and lithium are adminisered concurrently, subjects should be observed carefully for signs of lithium toxicity.
+Thus, when NSAIDs and lithium are administered concurrently, subjects should be ovserved carefully for signs of lithium toxicity.